jackieleng/jackieleng.github.io/_posts/2018-03-02-creating-a-spatialite-databae-using-gdal-ogr-via-python.md

 ```

 I was working on Ubuntu 14.04 when doing this, which has an old GDAL version
-that unfortunately didn't give any errors or warning.
+that unfortunately didn't give any errors or warnings.
 On the other computer
 a newer GDAL version was installed where you can actually see that there is a
 problem when creating the feature.
 However, it is *even better* to set
 `ogr.UseExceptions()`so that things don't silently fail.